Bonita Cronje - Welcome to my profile!

-Africa offers a little bit of something for everybody from the bush to the beach, mountain to canyons, first world cities to third world rural experiences.
+Africa offers something for everybody from the bush to the beach, mountains to canyons, modern cities to pristine rural experiences.
 It is rich in flora and fauna and diverse in cultures.
-It teaches you to respect, tolerate and appreciated wildlife and different cultures.
+It teaches you to respect, tolerate and appreciate wildlife and different cultures.
 And there really is nothing like an African sunset.

-Africa is full of surprises and we often work on African time!
-When in Africa you need to relax, expect the unexpected and just enjoy your surroundings...take a moment to really appreciate everything that it has to offer you will find that you will lose your heart to this amazing continent.
+Africa is full of surprises!
+When in Africa, you need to relax, expect the unexpected and just enjoy your surroundings - take a moment to really appreciate everything that it has to offer you and will find that you will lose your heart to this amazing continent.